Foster City, California

-Foster City is a city located in San Mateo County, California.
+Foster City is a master-planned city located in San Mateo County, California, United States.
+Foster City is sometimes considered to be part of Silicon Valley for its local industry and its proximity to Silicon Valley cities.
+There are many notable companies headquartered in Foster City, such as Gilead Sciences, Zoox, and Replit.
+Visa and Sledgehammer Games were formerly headquartered in Foster City.

 The 2020 census put the population at 33,805, an increase of more than 10% over the 2010 census figure of 30,567.

-Foster City is sometimes considered to be part of Silicon Valley for its local industry and its proximity to Silicon Valley cities.
+Foster City contains at least 10 bridges of which 7 cross its lagoon, two go across Highway 92 and one is the San Mateo-Hayward Bridge which crosses the San Francisco Bay.

 Foster City is one of the United States’ safest cities, with an average of one murder per decade.

 History

 Foster City was founded in the 1960s, built on the existing Brewer Island in the marshes of the San Francisco Bay on the east edge of San Mateo, enlarged with engineered landfill.
 The city was named after T. Jack Foster, a real estate magnate who owned much of the land comprising the city and who was instrumental in its initial design.
 His firm, Foster Enterprises, now run by his descendants, relocated to San Mateo in 2000 and is still active in real estate affairs throughout the San Francisco Bay Area.

+The first residents moved into Foster City on March 7, 1964.
+Charles Zerbe, a San Francisco firefighter with a wife and two young sons, paid $23,500 for his four-bedroom house on Pilgrim Drive.

+In the early 1960s, the first homes built in Foster City were sold for under $18,000.
+By the late 1960s, the average home price was just under $30,000.
+United States census data shows the median household income for Foster City residents in 1970 was $30,000 and in 1980 was $60,000.
+As of 2020, the median household income for Foster City was $161,000.
+In 2024, the average home value was $1,926,381.

 Geography

 According to the United States Census Bureau, the city has a total area of 19.8 sqmi, of which 3.8 sqmi is land and 16.0 sqmi is water.
-The total area is 81.07% water.
+The total area is 80.90% water.
 Foster City has ongoing issues with water intrusion from the San Francisco Bay and is potentially subject to permanent inundation as the sea level rises.
 A project to improve the existing levee with a steel-reinforced wall has been underway since FEMA designated the entire area as a floodplain making residents subject to much higher flood insurance rates.